( Fairly correct as of December 2014 )

 DON’T believe anyone tour agent who tells you that your bus/minibus will drop you at your hotel in Siem Reap or that you will arrive there late afternoon.
 Remember there is only one bus to Siem Reap at 3pm from the tourist passenger terminal in Poipet.
 You will be dropped off a few Km outside Siem Reap and will need to take a tuk–tuk to get to your hotel.

-If you decide to take a taxi from the border then there is nothing to stop you walking past the waiting area for the tourist passenger terminal shuttles and getting one for around US$30-35.
+If you decide to take a taxi from the border then there is nothing to stop you walking past the waiting area for the tourist passenger terminal shuttles and getting one for around US$30-40.
 DON’T believe anyone who tells you that you have to go to the passenger terminal.
+You can ignore them.

 From Siem Reap – Koh Chang: